Looprx/fun-expo-app/README.md

 This project is built for:

-- Practicing front-end skills
+- Helping startups and companies connect with the right engineers
-- Exploring animations and event handling in JavaScript
+- Enabling engineers to showcase their qualifications and find opportunities
-- Making useless tools for fun and creative expression
+- Practicing front-end development skills with real-world features
-- Inspiring others to build something just for fun 🎨
+- Exploring user interaction and filtering in JavaScript

 ---